Fall Tree and Pest Manual

 Late summer and early fall are interesting seasons from a plant health care perspective.
 Some insects lay their eggs at this time of year, while others are just joining Tinder with big plans for the spring.
-During fall, we can handle both.
-In our fall tree and pest manual we’ll share what you may see on your trees in the fall versus what you won’t see in the fall, but should definitely care about in the fall.
+We can handle both.

-- Annual and/or large defoliation events, which can have a significant effect on the tree’s long-term health.
+- Repeated and/or large defoliation events, which can have a significant effect on the tree’s long-term health.